dbashford/mimosa-hogan-static/README.md

-mimosa-eslint
+mimosa-hogan-static
 ===========

 ## Overview

-This is a ESLint module for the Mimosa build tool.
-It will perform static code analysis on your JavaScript code.
+This module allows you to build `.html` pages using Hogan.

 For more information regarding Mimosa, see http://mimosa.io.
 For more information regarding Hogan, see http://twitter.github.io/hogan.js/.